Biden’s Strategy Right Now? Hang Back and Be a ‘Normal Person’

 Joe Biden knows he’s not the story right now, and he doesn’t think he needs to be.
 So when the former vice-president told Lester Holt at a NBC town hall on Monday night in Miami that “this is a national emergency, so the president should take responsibility,” it was about as spicy as he would get.

-With the entire political world zoomed in on Donald Trump’s COVID-19 diagnosis and hospitalization since Friday and his public antics in the days since then, the Democratic presidential nominee was content to hang back, letting the president’s chaos again dominate the news.
-Only now, four days past Trump’s public diagnosis, is Biden starting to again ramp up his critiques.
+With the entire political world zoomed in on Donald Trump’s COVID-19 diagnosis and hospitalization on Friday and his public antics in the days since, the Democratic presidential nominee was content to hang back, letting the president’s chaos again dominate the news.
+Only now, four days after Trump’s public diagnosis, is Biden starting to again ramp up his critiques.
 Even as they’ve held their fire, his camp thinks doing so fits neatly into its broader strategy of appealing to a national yearning for decency, but also peace and quiet.

 “One of Biden’s greatest strengths as a person, and as a future president, is his empathy,” said one senior party strategist working on big-money efforts to oust Trump.
 “And I think that’s on full display” with this strategy to cut back his negative ads and messaging over the weekend, instead just wishing the president well, he said.
 “The election was always going to be a referendum on Donald Trump, and since March it was always going to be on Donald Trump’s handling of the coronavirus.
 That doesn’t mean that Biden shouldn’t give people a reason to vote for him and not just against Trump — he is, absolutely, doing that.
 But a lot of this is [proving] he’s the steady, responsible alternative to the chaos in the White House and the irresponsibility of Donald Trump,” the strategist continued.

 And if there was ever any fear in Biden’s orbit this weekend that he was ceding a clear opportunity to attack Trump even while he recovered at Walter Reed, it was wiped out when Trump tweeted on Monday, that Americans shouldn’t “be afraid of Covid.
-Don’t let it dominate your life,” insisting he felt “better than I did 20 years ago!”
+Don’t let it dominate your life,” insisting that he felt “better than I did 20 years ago!”

-To people close to Biden — and to many other Democrats supporting him — the Democratic nominee is on safe ground simply modeling adult behavior these days, before he goes on the attack again later this week.
+To people close to Biden — and to many other Democrats supporting him — the Democratic nominee is on safe ground by simply modeling adult behavior these days, before he goes on the attack again later this week.
 “Doing things responsibly is, itself, a message,” said the strategist.
 “Just wearing a mask.
 In the debate, being a normal person and looking calm in the face of whatever Trump was doing is providing a contrast on its own.”
 On Monday evening, Biden made clear that he had no intention of becoming part of the story of Trump’s illness itself, and that he had bigger concerns.
 When given the opportunity, he refused to criticize the president’s doctors.

 The tack is working so far.
 Though there’s been little public polling of the entire country or battleground states since Trump was admitted to the hospital on Friday, the early results suggest a positive trend for Biden.
-And a CNN poll released on Monday revealed that nearly 7-in-10 Americans trust little of what the White House says with respect to Trump’s own illness, while two-thirds disapprove of his handling of the risk to people around him.
-And most importantly, less than a month until Election Day and with early voting well underway, it showed that 60 percent of the country disapproves of his handling of the pandemic.
+And a CNN poll released on Monday revealed that nearly seven in ten Americans trust little of what the White House says with respect to Trump’s own illness, while two-thirds disapprove of his handling of the risk to people around him.
+And most important, with less than a month until Election Day and early voting well underway, the poll showed that 60 percent of the country disapproves of his handling of the pandemic.

 Biden was careful not to criticize Trump directly over the weekend, wary of looking callous.
 His campaign pulled its negative TV spots, and instructed its aides and surrogates to tread carefully when talking about the hospitalized president.
 But Biden’s campaign kept up his travel schedule and that of top surrogates like Bernie Sanders, announcing that it would start revealing the results of each of Biden’s COVID-19 tests after his possible exposure on the debate stage in Cleveland.
 And as he continued appearing in public, he grew more intentional about modeling safe behavior: He replaced his usual cloth masks with surgical-style ones in public, and his distancing grew more pointed, too.
 As he spoke to reporters before flying to Florida on Monday, his wife Jill at one point pulled him back a few steps because he’d wandered too close to journalists.